 Clinical Health Curriculum

 All graduate students complete the general psychology core, the research skills core, a master’s thesis and a doctoral dissertation.
-In addition, clinical students complete the clinical core and a year-long clinical internship.
-Students in the clinical health subarea also attend a weekly proseminar and complete advanced coursework as indicated under the heading “Advanced Coursework in Clinical Health Psychology.”
+In addition, clinical students complete the clinical core and a year-long predoctoral clinical internship.
+Students in the clinical health subarea also attend regular proseminars and complete advanced coursework as indicated under the heading “Advanced Coursework in Clinical Health Psychology.”

 General Psychology Core